 Many factors contribute to happiness at work – it is not just about the job itself.
 For example, the company culture can make a big difference in how happy people feel.
 People should also take time out of their busy schedule to take care of themselves – whether by going for a walk or taking a break from their phone now and then – it is not just about the job itself.
 One factor contributing to work happiness is feeling like you’re making a difference for your team.
 Positive psychology studies have shown that people who work in individualistic environments (which often lead to depression and anxiety) tend to experience less happiness than those who work in more social environments.
 A study on “The Emotional Climate and Employee Well-Being” by D. Gardner, R. Carlson, L. Bartram, and P. Duran (2007)Research examined the effects of workplace organizational climate on employee well-being and found that there is a significant relationship between the level of participation and the level of job satisfaction.

-The secret to being happy at work is to be able to maintain the balance between your personal and professional life.
+The secret to being happy at work is to be able to maintain a balance between your personal and professional life.
 To do this, you should create boundaries between your work and personal life to engage with both effectively.
 An example would be creating an email alias where you can send emails unrelated to work during non-work hours.
 “Hey….
 I want to send you the text for a project.
 Can you please email me back?
 Thanks! – Work (name).”

 The secret to being happy at work is to be able to balance your needs and desires.
 It would be best if you had a healthy balance between your professional and personal life.
 Many factors contribute to a person’s happiness at work.
 A lot of it is based on the type of job and the company culture.
 For example, some people might find happiness in their job because they have a good boss or co-workers who make them feel appreciated.